youngzar/wra410/README.md

 ## Additional Changes

 1. Made a strike through any past weeks on the schedule
+2. Added css to create grid for grading table

 ## Grading Criteria